 Serving a large number of industrial sectors – yellow goods, heating, shopfitting and electrical switchgear being just a few – components and finished products vary in size and complexity, and include simple brackets, radiator covers and telephone housings, through to welded assemblies such as engine housings for trains, and fabricated assemblies for machines and off-road vehicles.

-As well as flexibility, he says maximizing sheet utilization is also an important financial consideration, as steel prices are rising.
+As well as flexibility, he says maximising sheet utilisation is also an important financial consideration, as steel prices are rising.
 “The more efficient we are with steel usage the better, because we pass that cost saving on to customers, making us much more competitive.”

 The company, operating out of 50,000 square foot premises in Leyland in Lancashire, have recently added to their array of laser cutters, punch presses and press brakes, with the arrival of a Trumpf 3030 4kw fibre laser and fully automatic sheet stacker which can work with 33 tonnes of steel, unmanned, overnight and at weekends.